Fractals are objects in which the same patterns occur again and again at different scales and sizes.

 One second of video consists of 25 individual frames.
 A complex frame might take up to 30 minutes of rendering time - which means that a machine runs for 24 hours to produce just 2 seconds of video.

 And the output might not even be usable, as fractals are known for their unpredictable behaviour!

-Therefore we used a rendering farm of laptops which were working day and night for 18 months to create the basic visuals of the Mirage Project.
+Therefore we used a rendering farm of laptops which were working day and night for over two years to create the basic visuals of the Mirage Project.